drugescu/jwt-practice/README.md

 a) `git clone --recurse-submodules` or untar/unzip

-b) `git submodule update --init --recursive` to get subomdules l8w8jwt-related if you did not use the full command at step a).
+b) `git submodule update --init --recursive` to get submodules l8w8jwt-related if you did not use the full command at step a).

 c) run the build script `./build.sh`